-According to the USDA Food Safety and Inspection Service (FSIS), thawing meat at room temperature puts it at risk.
-Even though the flesh is still chilly to the touch, its temperature has most certainly climbed beyond 40 degrees, at least in some areas.
-When it comes to raw meat, it’s always preferable to stay on the safe side.
+According to the USDA Food Safety and Inspection Service (FSIS), thawing meat at room temperature risks it.
+Even though the flesh is still chilly to the touch, its temperature has certainly climbed beyond 40 degrees, at least in some areas.
+So when it comes to raw meat, it’s always preferable to stay on the safe side.

 In the Refrigerator

 Thawing ribs in the refrigerator is the best method.
-It is critical to keep track of the temperature in your refrigerator because it determines how long the ribs will take to thaw.
+Keeping track of the temperature in your refrigerator is critical because it determines how long the ribs will take to thaw.
 Food, for example, will take longer to thaw at 35 degrees Fahrenheit than at 40 degrees Fahrenheit, and you can choose to raise the temperature and leave it to thaw overnight.

 According to the USDA FSIS, ribs defrosted in the refrigerator can be kept for up to 3 – 5 days before cooking, and if you change your mind within the 5 days, you can safely refreeze them in the refrigerator.
 While there may be a significant drop in rib quality when cooked, it will stop the growth of any bacteria.

-When preparing pork ribs, it’s usually a good idea to plan ahead of time.
+Preparing pork ribs is usually a good idea to plan ahead of time.
 Patience is required because the process is time-consuming.
 This is also true for the defrosting method.

 How long can ribs stay in the fridge after thawing?

-Pork ribs that have been defrosted in the refrigerator can be refrigerated for a further 3 to 5 days before cooking; pork ribs that have been defrost in the microwave or in cold water must be cooked immediately.
+Pork ribs that have been defrosted in the refrigerator can be refrigerated for 3 to 5 days before cooking; pork ribs that have been defrosted in the microwave or in cold water must be cooked immediately.

 In a Cold Water Bath

-When only a few ribs need to be defrosted at a time, the cold-water method is the best option.
+The cold-water method is the best option when only a few ribs need to be defrosted at a time.
 It’s quicker than thawing the meat in the fridge, but it takes a little more care and attention.

 Fill a zip-top bag or another leak-proof container halfway with frozen ribs.
-Ensure there is a tight seal around the meat, or water will leak in and ruin it.
-Before you seal the bag, try to get as much air out as possible.
+Ensure a tight seal is around the meat, or water will leak in and ruin it.
+Before sealing the bag, try to get as much air as possible.

 Fill a bowl large enough to hold the ribs halfway with cold water, submerging the ribs in the bowl.
 You can also use ice cubes to keep the water cold.